 Students who choose the concentration in Creative Writing will be able to:

-- 1 Create an original work of literature. - 2 Be prepared for graduate study in a fine arts writing program.
+- Create an original work of literature. - Be able to workshop their own work and the work of others. - Be prepared for graduate study in a fine arts writing program.